vanditb/graph-sampling-benchmark/README.md

 Runtime vs Structure Preservation in Graph Analysis

 ## Why I Built This
-I built this after reaching out to Professor Hang Liu at Rutgers HPDA Lab.
-His lab works on graph analytics and high-performance data systems, and he suggested I build something concrete so he could evaluate my fit for research.
-I wanted to make a small project that connects to graph analytics while still matching my current Python and data analysis background.
+I built this project after learning more about Professor Hang Liu’s HPDA Lab at Rutgers and its work in graph analytics and high-performance data systems.
+I wanted to create something concrete that connects to the lab’s research interests while also building on my current background in Python, data analysis, and practical problem-solving.

 ## Project Question
 "When we sample a graph to make analysis faster, how much useful graph structure do we lose?"